Working from home is here to stay. How can employee benefits support with employee health and wellbeing?

 - Easy to access finance option available

-Techscheme is the UK’s most desirable technology benefit and lets employees get the latest tech from Apple or Currys PC World, through their employers.
+Techscheme is the UK’s most desirable technology benefit and lets employees get the latest tech from Currys, through their employers.
 By spreading the cost across 12 payments from their salary, employees can own the products from the beginning and save between 2-12% on their purchases.

 Even better, the scheme is not limited to just employees.
 Employees can also buy the latest tech for friends and family which provides a great option to buy those all-important birthday or Christmas gifts.